 4. Buying Bread

 You might have forgotten that bread comes in a plastic bag too, we’re so used to not thinking about these subtle details when shopping that you might not have considered this hidden plastic packaging.
 Most large grocery stores have a bakery section where loaves are made and stored (sleeve free).
-Bring your own large cloth bag and ask to use your own bag instead of receiving a paper/plastic sleeve.
+Bring your large cloth bag and ask to use your bag instead of receiving a paper/plastic sleeve.

-Once you start eliminating packing waste, especially plastic waste, from your life you start to realize how much plastic is really used in our society.
+Once you start eliminating packing waste, especially plastic waste, from your life, you start to realize how much plastic is used in our society.
 It’s a massive problem that the majority of us don’t think twice about.
 Getting grocery shopping down is the first step, and when you are comfortable with the basics, you can start to think about other ways you can cut waste from your food routines.

 Instead of grabbing pre-packaged granola bars for breakfast, make your own.
-You don’t have to bring your pre-made lunch to work or school every day, but bring reusable to-go containers to the places you eat out.
-It might seem a little strange at first, but in the long run you are helping the planet, and yourself by avoiding processed plastic packaging whenever possible.
-We’re still a ways away from completely edible or biodegradable food packaging, but that doesn’t mean you can’t be ahead of the times!
+You don’t have to bring your pre-made lunch to work or school every day but bring reusable to-go containers to the places you eat out.
+It might seem a little strange at first, but in the long run, you are helping the planet, and yourself by avoiding processed plastic packaging whenever possible.
+We’re still a ways away from completely edible or biodegradable food packaging, but that doesn’t mean you can’t be ahead of the times.

-Being publicly-funded gives us a greater chance to continue providing you with high quality content.
-Please support us!
+- Support Independent Media: Being publicly-funded gives us a greater chance to continue providing you with high-quality content.
+Please consider supporting us by donating!